Upload/upclient/README.md

     import png:- | up | tee >(xsel -b) >(xargs notify-send "Upload Complete")

-### Upload
+### Up1

-For more information on Upload, view the readme at https://github.com/Upload/Upload
+For more information on Up1, view the readme at https://github.com/Upload/Up1